Valhalla 2021 ~ Cocoa Beach Florida

 I was lucky to find a run-down, somewhat neglected house with potential and an amazing lot near my old stomping grounds at the Elementary School.
 It is near Ramp Road Park (where Mom and Dad played tennis when we were young) and 4th Street Beach Access, where we went all the time on Sundays for sandy hamburgers on the beach!

 The house was in pretty bad repair but had a few bright spots, like a new kitchen.
 The asphalt driveway was falling apart and sported a plumbing upgrade that insurance companies would not underwrite.
-I set about having a new roof and plumbing work done, followed by replacing the driveway with pavers.
+I set about having a new roof and plumbing work done, then replacing the driveway with pavers.
 I replaced the cast-iron windows in the living room that were rusted shut!
 I worked on the house and backyard for the next 3 years while I worked and finally finished up the major repairs after I retired.

 I mostly love this place now.
 The plumbing is a bit troublesome, and it’s a bitch living on the only road through town.
 The southbound cars back up at the lights downtown and then race by my house on the 35 MPH highway south.
 I hear every fucking motorcycle that goes through town!
 As a bonus, several years after I moved in, I saw a dead body lying in the middle of the road – a drunk guy walking home got hit, and as far as I know, the driver was never caught.